martzcodes/blog-cdk-apigwv2-token/README.md

 # Blog Post Example

 This was generated via the AWS CDK.
-It's a super simple repo for demo purposes and was used in a blog post on https://dev.to/martzcodes
+It's a super simple repo for demo purposes and was used in a blog post: https://dev.to/martzcodes/token-authorizers-with-apigatewayv2-tricks-apigwv1-doesn-t-want-you-to-know-41jn

 The `cdk.json` file tells the CDK Toolkit how to execute your app.